Investment Case Updated: May 2, 2025

 Why We Own It

 BLDR is a dominant player in a fragmented industry at a compelling valuation with ample room for growth.
 Management estimates a total market size of $110B for new single-family materials alone, implying that BLDR’s market share of 11% has plenty of room to take share from or acquire smaller players, potentially providing more pricing power in the future.
-New single-family construction comprises ~2/3rds of BLDR’s revenues, while multi-family and remodel market segments are each ~13% of revenues in even larger addressable markets.
-Over the past five years, BLDR has averaged a return on equity of 43.9%, implying a high-quality business.
+New single-family construction represented ~71% of BLDR’s FY24 revenues, while multi-family and remodel market segments are 11% and 14% of revenues, respectively, in even larger addressable markets.
+Over the past five years, BLDR has averaged a return on equity of 40.3%, implying a high-quality business.
+Although the company continues to navigate a volatile macroeconomic backdrop that is pressuring both top-line growth and profitability in the near-term, management expects to maintain double-digit EBITDA margins this year despite single-family housing starts slumping back to pre-pandemic levels (when BLDR’s margins ranged between 6-9%).

 How Management Allocates Capital

-Management has four priorities: 1) Maintain a strong balance sheet with a leverage ratio between 1.0x and 2.0x EBITDA, 2) Grow organically, 3) Buy others, 4) Repurchase shares.
-Leverage is currently in the target range, leaving ample capital to deploy toward growth and share repurchase.
-Of the $6.1B of capital deployed over the past two years, 72% has gone toward share repurchases, representing approximately 1/3rd of the average market cap over the same time period.
-Between 2024 and 2026, management hopes to generate and deploy between $5.5B and $8.5B, or between 27% and 42% of the current market cap.
+Management has four priorities – 1) Maintain a strong balance sheet with a leverage ratio between 1.0x and 2.0x EBITDA, 2) Grow organically, 3) Buy others, 4) Repurchase shares.
+Although leverage is currently near the upper end of management’s leverage target range, management remains committed to returning capital to shareholders and investing in growth, as evidenced by a $500MM incremental repurchase authorization announced after 1Q25 results.
+Of the $4.7B of capital deployed over the past two years, nearly 71% has gone toward share repurchases, representing approximately 19% of the average market cap over the same time period.
+Management previously guided for capital deployment between $5.5B and $8.5B between 2024 and 2026, which after $2.2B of capital deployed in FY24, implies another $3.3B to $6.3B of capital to be deployed over the next two years, or between 26% and 49% of the current market cap.